lkobierski/qa-engineering/05-performance-testing/k6/jsonplaceholder-load-test/README.md

-# k6 Summary Report - JSONPlaceholder API Load Test
+# JSONPlaceholder API Load Test using k6

 A basic API load testing project built with k6.
 It validates selected JSONPlaceholder endpoints under a light load, generates text and HTML reports, and can optionally stream performance metrics to Prometheus for exploration in Grafana.